3 Times You Should Never Paint a Room Blue, According to a Designer — "Sometimes, It's Harder to Work Around"

 DO INSTEAD: Colors like terracotta, burnt orange, and butter yellow will ultimately bring a warmer feel to a room than blue.

 Blue is a cool color, and will never give your room that cozy warmth that browns, reds, or yellows will.
-If your goal is to create a cozy living room that glows with light and snugness, blue will never be the best way to go.
+If your goal is to create a cozy living room that glows with light and snugness, blue will be a styling mistake you'll regret.

 "Blue grays, while elegant, can feel stark in interiors, sometimes lacking warmth and depth," says Georgina.
 A soft, light blue or rich navy might bring a level of serenity and peacefulness to the space, but the lack of warmth in the undertones of blue will always cause it to lack that certain enveloping feel that warmer colors bring.